 That can be easier said than done.
 In fact, finding award availability is often the hardest part of using your hard-earned points and miles.
 We’ve compiled a list of the best websites to use to find award availability.
 Better yet, we’re constantly sending business and first class award alerts to our top Thrifty Traveler Premium+ members.

 United.com is a good starting point for an example.
 Like several other airlines, United uses a blend of dynamic award pricing and fixed-price awards.
 That’s why you’ll see two very different award rates for business class seats on these flights from Los Angeles (LAX) to Tokyo-Narita (NRT) and Tokyo-Haneda (HND).

 That 70,000 one-way rate to fly business class to Narita is a saver award.
 That’s the key that allows it to be booked by partner airline frequent flyer programs such as Air Canada Aeroplan or ANA Mileage Club, just at different rates than what United charges.

 The 175,000 one-way rate to fly business class to Haneda, meanwhile, is a classic example of dynamic pricing in action.
-While dynamic pricing generally allows you to book any flight with miles, the rates are often prohibitively expensive.
+While dynamic pricing generally allows you to book any flight with miles, the tradeoff is that rates can be prohibitively expensive.